10 Outbound Proxy

 download manifest and package data.
 If you need to use an outbound proxy server,

-RStudio Package Manager uses the HTTP_PROXY
+RStudio Package Manager uses the HTTP_PROXY and HTTPS_PROXY environment

 variables to configure HTTP or HTTPS proxy behavior.